General P-Splines for Non-Uniform B-Splines: Real Data Examples

-This model has several limitations.
-Firstly, smoothness of those trajectories is not regulated.
-This is most true for the population trajectory which is estimated by regression B-splines.
-As is discussed in section \ref{subsection: regression B-splines}, such estimator is sensitive to exact knot location when $p_1$ is small and would overfit data when $p_1$ is big.
-The random trajectory may also end up wiggly.
-Although the covariance matrix $\bm{\Sigma_{\alpha}}$ for the random-effect B-spline coefficients is kind of a penalty, it has no assumed structure, so it will not act as a proper wiggliness penalty.

-Secondly, estimation of random effects is problematic when using standard \textbf{R} packages for linear mixed effect models, namely \textbf{nlme} \citep{nlme4-package} and \textbf{lme4} \citep{lme4-paper, lme4-package}.
-Either the estimation algorithm fails to converge, or the estimated covariance matrix $\bm{\hat{\Sigma}_{\alpha}}$ is singular.
-This is not resolved even if $p_2$ is as small as 5 or 6, and $p_2 = 4$ is the only feasible choice.
-Note that in this case a cubic spline has no interior knots so that it is actually a cubic polynomial.
-As a result, complexity of the random trajectory allowed by this model is very restricted in practice.
+where $(B_u^{\iter{1}}(\textrm{age}))_{1}^{p_1}$ and $(B_v^{\iter{2}}(\textrm{age}))_{1}^{p_2}$ are cubic B-splines with fixed-effect coefficients $(\beta_u)_{1}^{p1}$ and random-effect coefficients $(\beta_v)_{1}^{p2}$, respectively, and $e_{j, \textrm{age}} \iid \textrm{N}(0, \sigma_e^2)$ is a measurement error.
+The first summation models the population BMC trajectory, and the second models the deviation of subject $j$'s BMC trajectory from the former.
+When fitting this model using standard \textbf{R} packages for linear mixed-effects models, namely \textbf{nlme} \citep{nlme-package} and \textbf{lme4} \citep{lme4-paper, lme4-package}, it is problematic to estimate the covariance matrix of random effects, because either the estimation algorithm fails to converge, or the estimated covariance matrix is singular.
+This is not resolved until $p_2$ is as small as 4.
+As a result, complexity of subject trajectories allowed by this model is very restricted.

-One way to tackle the above computational difficulty is to assume independent random effects instead, i.e., $\bm{\Sigma_{\alpha}}$ is diagonal.
-Then it is possible to attempt $p_2 = 10$.
-But this does not make sense because $(\Bcal_v^{\iter{2}})_{1}^{p_2}$ are not orthogonal to each other.
-A more reasonable workaround is to first orthogonalize $(\Bcal_v^{\iter{2}})_{1}^{p_2}$ by QR decomposition, then assume independent random-effect coefficients for the new basis vectors.
-Nevertheless, the concern that trajectories might end up wiggly is still not addressed.